why SLM Corporation [SLM] is a Good Choice for Investors After New Price Target of $17.75

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for SLM.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for SLM Corporation go to 28.42%.

-There are presently around $3,217 million, in the hands of institutional investors.
-The top three institutional holders of SLM stocks are: VANGUARD GROUP INC with ownership of 31,617,580, which is approximately 3.489% of the company’s market cap and around 0.20% of the total institutional ownership; IMPACTIVE CAPITAL LP, holding 23,544,180 shares of the stock with an approximate value of $321.38 million in SLM stocks shares; and BLACKROCK INC., currently with $301.01 million in SLM stock with ownership of nearly 3.067% of the company’s market capitalization.
+There are presently around $2,913 million, or 99.35% of SLM stock, in the hands of institutional investors.
+The top three institutional holders of SLM stocks are: VANGUARD GROUP INC with ownership of 31,617,580, which is approximately 3.489% of the company’s market cap and around 0.20% of the total institutional ownership; IMPACTIVE CAPITAL LP, holding 23,544,180 shares of the stock with an approximate value of $291.01 million in SLM stocks shares; and BLACKROCK INC., currently with $272.57 million in SLM stock with ownership of nearly 3.067% of the company’s market capitalization.

 Positions in SLM Corporation stocks held by institutional investors increased at the end of Wednesday and at the time of the Wednesday reporting period, where 143 institutional holders increased their position in SLM Corporation [NASDAQ:SLM] by around 7,663,190 shares.
 Additionally, 151 investors decreased positions by around 18,472,222 shares, while 51 investors held positions by with 209,545,854 shares.
 The mentioned changes placed institutional holdings at 235,681,266 shares, according to the latest SEC report filing.
 SLM stock had 39 new institutional investments in for a total of 1,017,763 shares, while 37 institutional investors sold positions of 1,707,781 shares during the same period.